 5. API documentation, examples of requests, and responses.

-Your account manager will forward all these data to the Admitad Affiliate tracking department specialists who will set up API traffic.
+Your account manager will forward all these data to the Admitad Partner Network tracking department specialists who will set up API traffic.

 How API requests are displayed in reports